ian-whitestone/ian-whitestone.github.io/_posts/2021-03-12-randomization-unit-analysis-unit.md

 ## User grain metrics

 As an alternative to changing your statistical test, you can instead change your analysis metric so that it is at the same grain as your randomization unit.
 With the example from this post, this would involve looking at user conversion rate instead of session conversion rate.
 User conversion rate would be defined as the proportion of users who converted **at least once**.
-You may choose to look at conversions per user instead, if you believe your treatment may change how often users convert.
-Note that this would involve a different statistical test, such as the t-test, as we would no longer be dealing with comparing two binomial proportions.
+You may choose to look at conversions per user instead, if you believe your treatment may not only change whether users convert, but how often they do.
+Note that this would involve a different statistical test, such as the t-test, as we would no longer be comparing two binomial proportions.

 While switching to user grain metrics may appear to be the easiest solution, it does come with some challenges.

 1. User grain metrics may not be readily available as they can be more computationally expensive to compute.
 Calculating the true user conversion rate would involve processing **all sessions** for each user and then seeing how many convert.
 Depending on your sessions data volumes, this could be infeasible.
 You may have to instead calculate the number of conversions from a smaller time period (i.e. a "14 day user conversion rate")
 2. With session grain metrics, you will typically segment them by things like device type, the referrer, what page the session started on, etc. When switching to user grain metrics, this becomes a bit trickier as you have to pick a single value for each user before performing segmentation.
 A simple approach could involve taking the device, referrer and landing page from the first session as the user's values.
-3. Stakeholders may be less familiar with user grain metrics, as session grain metrics are typically more commonly used.
-This may require some additional explanation on your end, or calculations in order to produce comparables numbers (i.e. the equivalent increase in the session conversion metrics).
+3. Stakeholders may be less familiar with user grain metrics, as session grain metrics are more commonly used.
+This may require some additional explanation on your end, or calculations in order to produce comparable numbers (i.e. the equivalent increase in the session conversion metrics).

 # Wrapping up